Global Center on Adaptation: History

+Global Centre of Excellence on Climate Adaptation

+The Global Centre of Excellence on Climate Adaptation (GCECA) was founded by the Government of the Netherlands in partnership with the United Nations Environment Programme (UNEP), Japan's National Institute for Environmental Studies (NIES), and the Philippines.

+Hosted in Groningen and Rotterdam, the centre was launched at COP23 in Bonn on 14 November 2017.

+During COP23, the centre organised a side event titled What is Excellence in Climate Adaptation? and supported the launch of the UN Environment Adaptation Gap Report 2017: Towards Global Assessment.

+On 18 September 2018, the Global Centre of Excellence on Climate Adaptation was renamed the Global Center on Adaptation, and Patrick Verkooijen became its chief executive officer.

 Global Commission on Adaptation

 The Global Commission on Adaptation was launched in The Hague on 16 October 2018.
 Established by Prime Minister Mark Rutte of the Netherlands and the leaders of 22 other convening countries, the Commission launched.
 The Commission was co-managed by GCA and the World Resources Institute.
 In 2019, at the UN Climate Action Summit, the Commission launched a Year of Action to implement the recommendations from Adapt Now and accelerate the necessary transitions for change.
 The Commissioners oversaw the development of the flagship report and guided the Year of Action.
 In January 2021, the Global Commission on Adaptation formally concluded at the Climate Adaptation Summit, hosted by the Dutch government.
 GCA is taking forward the work of the Commission through its Programs.

 Secretary-General Ban Ki-moon, with co-chair of the Bill & Melinda Gates Foundation, Bill Gates, and Managing Director of the International Monetary Fund, Kristalina Georgieva, led the group.